helena77/TeamProject/README.md

 # Description
 The goal of this project is to create an attractive attendance system to improve attendance at Seattle high school.
 It's not a complete system.
 This project is just to give us an idea of agile's processes.
-We only implemented the
+We only implemented the Kiosk Part, but for the most important part of the game, it's just several pictures.